 To clear up any confusion we need to define some terminology:

 - Vatican City is a city-state with clearly defined borders.
-It is an independent country within Italy’s confines, with its own leader (the Pope), currency (Vatican-issued euro), security force (the Swiss Guards), post office, etc.
+It is an independent country presided over by the Holy See (the Catholic church’s jurisdiction) entirely within Italy’s confines, with its own leader (the Pope), currency (Vatican-issued euro), security force (the Swiss Guards), post office, etc.

-- When people in Rome refer to the tourist destination “the Vatican” they mean “the Vatican Museums”.
+- Inside the walled borders of the Vatican are the Vatican Museums.
 These museums are vast and contain huge collections of art and stunning antiquities, and the world-famous Sistine Chapel.
 They make up a large part – but not all – of the Vatican buildings.

 - The rest of the space within the Vatican’s city walls is made up of chapels, ceremonial spaces, offices, accommodation, the papal apartments, the Vatican gardens, restaurants, shops, a bank, an auditorium (in which Papal audiences take place), and even a radio station.